 - Baby oil or vegetable oil

-- Colorful glowing water- you can use glow in the dark paint to make glow in the dark water or fluorescent paint to make water that glows under UV light.
+Note: You can use glow-in-the-dark paint to make glow in the dark water or fluorescent paint to make water that glows under UV light.
 Full tutorial here.
-You could also make glow water the way we first shared using highlighters.

 Fill a shallow container with the oil of your choice.
-I prefer to use baby oil because it is clear.
-Then, set out all the glowing water colors you wish to use.
-I love making the glow water the new way.
-It allows you to make a whole rainbow of colors, and you can even make glow in the dark water.
-We made some glow in the dark and some fluorescent to give us a colorful variety
+I prefer to use baby oil, because it is clear.
+Then, set out all the glowing water colors you wish to use

-Now it is time to PLAY!
-Have your child use a pipette or small straw to drop the colorful water into the pie pan of oil.
+Now it is time to experiment!
+Have your child use a pipette or small straw to drop the colorful waters into the pie pan of oil

-As kids drop the water in the oil it will bead up and create beautiful effects
+As kids drop the water into the oil it will bead up and create beautiful effects

 No matter how much colored water is added the oil and water will not mix!
 Isn't that cool science?

-Rosie loves playing and exploring with the liquids and can never resist touching and chasing all the beautiful beads of color
+Rosie loved playing and exploring with the liquids and couldn't resist touching and chasing all the beautiful beads of color

 For older kids you can talk in detail about the densities of the two liquids and the Science behind why they do not mix.
-I always explain this to Rosie in light detail given her age, and we mostly focus on having FUN!
+I explained this to Rosie in light detail given her age, and we mostly just focused on having FUN!

 Bonus: Once kids are done playing you can pour the contents of the pie pan into a tall skinny glass or vase and make a glow in the dark lava lamp!
 Two Science experiments in one- TOO FUN!